 Walnuts will start to produce nuts at around 10 years of age, give full production at 30 years and keep on producing for more than 50 years.
 Depending on the specific variety of the walnut tree, they can grow up to 100 feet in height.

-Caring for your walnut tree
+Caring for walnut trees

 Full size trees have very long and deep root systems, which usually can protect them from moisture problems on the surface.
 But after very prolonged periods of drought, your trees might need some watering.
-You can end up with “burned” walnuts come harvest time if you let your trees get too dry for too long.
+You can end up with 'burned' walnuts come harvest time if you let your trees get too dry for too long.
 Walnut trees should be left to grow naturally without pruning.

 For related articles click onto:

 HOW TO GROW GINKGO BILOBA - The Maidenhair Tree